MikeStrenk/Modeling-the-World-Cup-2018/README.md

 ![Soccer](exploration/IMG_1236.jpg)

-The goal of this project is to see if its possible to use player level data from the FIFA 18 video game to built a reasonable model for predicting outcomes of soccer matches.
-From there, use the soccer match model to determine each country's chances of being crowned champion.
+The goal of this project is to see if its possible to use player level data from the FIFA 18 video game to build a reasonable model for predicting outcomes of soccer matches.
+From there, use the model to determine each country's chances of being crowned champion.

 ## Main Questions
 - Which statistical model would be most appropriate for modeling soccer games?